 This gave rise to the research problem of how the process of managing water from the community well in the village of Várzea Grande, located in Várzea Nova - BA, and the use of this water by families living in the villages of Várzea Grande, Tanque Novo, Conceição and Umburaninhas takes place.
-In order to answer this question, the research aims to analyze the management process and the use of water from the community well in the village of Várzea Grande, carried out by families living in the communities of Várzea Grande, Tanque Novo, Conceição and Umburaninhas in Várzea Nova - BA.
-To this end, the following specific objectives were developed: to characterize the social actors involved in the process of managing and using water from the Várzea Grande community well; to understand how the process of managing water from the Várzea Grande community well takes place; and to identify the ways in which families from the villages of Várzea Grande, Tanque Novo, Conceição and Umburaninhas use water from the community well.
+In order to answer this question, the research aims to analyze the management process and the use of water from the community well in the village of Várzea Grande, carried out by families living in the communities of Várzea Grande, Tanque Novo, Conceição and Umburaninhas takes place.
+To characterize the social actors involved in the process of managing and using water from the Várzea Grande community well; to understand how the process of managing water from the Várzea Grande community well takes place; and to identify the ways in which families from the villages of Várzea Grande, Tanque Novo, Conceição and Umburaninhas use water from the community well.